sgadd32/Wall-E/README.md

 *** On the Raspberry Pi local web browser; Wall-E web interface page is 127.0.0.1:5000 (don't use a cached login page! - refresh/reload it and it MUST ask you to enter password) ***

-**** Note If you want to use SSH as Root: SSH Root login is restricted bu default on this image So use VNC to access remotely and then enable SSH login by Root option by using the following instructions:
+**** Note If you want to use SSH as Root: SSH Root login is restricted by default on this image So use VNC to access remotely and then enable SSH login by Root option by using the following instructions:

 1. Open the command console and follow this proceedure: